c-koster/cs701-MiddMood/README.md

 By Culton Koster and Hirona Arai

-# Project Contents
+## Project Contents
-1. Experiment files for text evaluation techniques
-2. A Text scraping library for getting data each week
+1. Text Scraping Library
+2. Evaluation Library

+## Deploy Instructions

+## Link to our Site